-Bois Blanc Island, commonly called Boblo Island, is an island located directly west of Amherstburg, Ontario in the Detroit River on the Canada side of the border.
-The island is about 3 miles (5 km) long, 0.5 mile (1 km) wide and 240 acres in size.
+Bois Blanc Island, commonly called Boblo Island, is an island located directly west of Amherstburg, Ontario in the Detroit River on the Canadian side of the border.
+The island is about 3 miles (5 km) long, 0.5 miles (1 km) wide, and 240 acres in size.

 The use of limestone for the construction of the tower has helped ensure its survival and overall stability for over a century and a half.
 According to one source, the limestone was brought as ballast from Kingston.
 The designer of the lighthouse is not known.
 Plans and specifications were prepared for commissioners who were appointed by the Assembly of Upper Canada to oversee the project.
 The tower was built on contract by John Cook of Detroit.
 Although it cannot be confirmed, a local tradition asserts that the architect for the lighthouse was Andrew Kemp, attached to the Royal Engineers, Civil Branch at Amherstburg.